 Indexation is a way of keeping the amount of cover relevant to the cost of living.
 It is linked to the consumer price index (CPI).
 Most providers give you the opportunity to decline each year.

-ACC CoverPlus Extra is an optional product that lets self-employed people and non PAYE shareholder employees negotiate a pre-agreed level of lost earnings compensation.
+ACC CoverPlus Extra is an optional product that lets self-employed people and non-PAYE shareholder employees negotiate a pre-agreed level of lost earnings compensation.
 This way you know exactly how much you’ll receive each week if you are injured and can’t work – whether the injury is work-related or not.
 If you choose ACC CoverPlus Extra, this will replace your standard ACC CoverPlus product.

 The key difference is the amount of lost earnings compensation you receive.
 With ACC CoverPlus Extra you get 100% of the amount you negotiate.
 Because you have agreed cover, you may begin receiving compensation more quickly.
 Whichever option you choose, ACC will provide assistance with treatment and rehabilitation costs.

 It depends on your situation.
 Once people leave school, they go on a variety of different paths through life.
-Some go to university, some go straight into the workforce and others start their own businesses or a family.
+Some go to university, some go straight into the workforce, and others start their own businesses or a family.
 There is always a need for insurance at some level, it just depends on what your situation is.

 The five big life events that trigger a need for insurance are: